-Firstly, we hope that you and your families are all well and staying safe in this difficult time.
+Firstly, we hope that you and your families are all well and staying safe.
+It has been a difficult year for everyone.

-If you know us well then you know we have been engaging students in the works of William Shakespeare for the past 22 years.
+If you know us well then you know we have been engaging students in the works of William Shakespeare for the past 25 years.
 Over that time, we have served nearly 150,000 students.
-Last year nearly 7,000 students saw a professional production of Hamlet and/or participated in our award-winning artist-in-residency programs, where professional actors work with teachers and students to perform his works.
+In 2019 nearly 7,000 students saw a professional production of Hamlet or participated in our award-winning artist-in-residency programs, where professional actors work with teachers and students to perform his works.
 Our plan is to serve this numbers of students once again, post-pandemic.

 Often in my life working on the plays of Shakespeare, I have found his words a balm to my spirit, and I know a lot of you have too.
-He guides us with his wisdom in times of joy and tragedy, like the following quote from As You Like It:
+He guides us with his wisdom in times of joy and tragedy, like the following from As You Like It.

 “And this our life, exempt from public haunt,